-Ngorongoro is a Tanzanian ‘must-see’.
-The Ngorongoro Crater, a caldera or ‘collapsed-in’ volcano – while only covering 260 km² – includes a diverse range of habitats including montane forest, grasslands, Acacia forests, a salt-lake and swampy areas.
-The diversity of the habitat provides home to an incredibly wide range of birds and animals, including the Big Five, in a concentrated area.
+Ngorongoro is a Tanzanian must-see.
+The Ngorongoro Crater, a caldera or collapsed volcano, while only covering 260 km², includes a diverse range of habitats including montane forest, grasslands, acacia forests, a salt-lake and swamps.
+The diversity of the habitat provides refuge to an incredibly wide range of birds and animals, including the Big Five, in a concentrated area.
 Accommodation around the rim of the crater provides spectacular views and easy access to the crater.

-- Home to the highly endangered black rhino
+- Home to the critically endangered black rhino

-- Great place to meet and interact with Maasai people
+- Great place to meet and interact with the Maasai

-While the Ngorongoro Conservation Area spans just over 8 000 km², the Ngorongoro Crater – the area's most well-known feature – spans only 260 km² of this land.
-And it is precisely its small size that makes it a Tanzanian ‘must see’!
+While the Ngorongoro Conservation Area spans just over 8,000 km², the Ngorongoro Crater, the area's most well-known feature, spans only 260 km².
+And it's precisely its small size that makes it a Tanzanian must-see!

-Being a caldera, or collapsed-in volcano, it has steep walls 610 m high, creating a ‘bowl’ in which vast numbers of animals roam.
-Within this small area is a diverse range of habitats – montane forest on the rain-facing wall and grassland on the drier west wall.
-The floor is a vast grassland with a couple of Acacia forests, the salt-lake, Lake Magadi, and Ngoitokitok Spring, which creates a swampy area in the east of the crater.
+Being a caldera, or collapsed volcano, it has steep walls 610 m high, creating a bowl in which vast numbers of animals roam.
+Within this small area is a diverse range of habitats; montane forest on the rain-facing wall and grassland on the drier west wall.
+The floor is a vast grassland with a couple of acacia forests, salt-lake Lake Magadi, and Ngoitokitok Spring, which creates a swamp in the east of the crater.

-Due to the diversity of the habitats on the crater’s floor (and sides), an incredible number of different birds and animals (including the Big Five) call Ngorongoro Crater ‘home’, providing visitors with spectacular game-viewing in gorgeous surroundings.
+Due to the diversity of the habitats on the crater floor and sides, an incredible number of different birds and animals, including the Big Five, call Ngorongoro Crater home and provide visitors with spectacular game viewing in gorgeous surroundings.

-Around the rim of the crater are various accommodation establishments (mostly high-end, top-class luxury) that provide visitors with incredible views across the crater floor.
+Around the rim of the crater are various accommodation establishments, mostly high-end, top-class luxury, that provides visitors with incredible views across the crater floor.

 Animals of Ngorongoro

 Ngorongoro Crater is also a special place for birders.
-The salt lake in the crater is often home to hundreds of beautiful, pink flamingos and birds of prey soar through the skies above.
+The salt lake in the crater is home to hundreds of beautiful pink flamingos and birds of prey soar through the skies above.

 - Game drives within the crater